Dates: May 13 - 15, 2024

-The Steering Committee welcomes up to 48 senior attorneys from leading law firms and in-house counsel from ‘non-bank’ financial institutions who are at the forefront of enforcement and regulation.
-Participation is drawn from New York and Washington with a few heavy hitters from other states.
-During the sessions, high-level discussions are conducted between legal counsel and compliance officers at regulated entities outside the realm of the established incumbent financial institutions who are subject to investigation and enforcement, and the major law firms who advise them.
+The Steering Committee welcomes up to 48 senior attorneys from leading law firms and in-house counsel from ‘non-bank’ financial institutions across the United States who are at the forefront of enforcement and regulation.
+During the sessions, high-level discussions are conducted between legal counsel and compliance officers at various FinTech companies, and the major law firms who advise them.

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

 Currently, Youli Lee serves as the Senior Legal Director over Global Investigations, Litigation, and Governance.
 In her capacity as global head, Ms. Lee and her team regularly advise the company on matters relating to criminal investigations, civil and criminal litigation, compliance, corporate compliance, and regulatory matters.
 Ms. Lee also collaboratively oversees marketing and product efforts as well.

 Prior to joining Chainalysis, Ms. Lee was an Associate General Counsel with the Strategic Advocacy section at Coinbase.
 In her role leading Strategic Response, Ms. Lee handled all legal aspects of Coinbase’s incident response, routinely assembling and leading cross-functional teams from across the company.
 Additionally, Ms. Lee advised on issues from content-moderation policies to international legal issues, sanctions, intellectual property, and a wide variety of security issues.